zephyrproject-rtos/zephyr/doc/porting/shields.rst

 .. code-block:: none

    boards/shields/<shield>
-   ├── Kconfig.shield
-   ├── Kconfig.defconfig
    ├── <shield>.overlay
    └── dts_fixup.h

 These files provides shield configuration as follows:

-* **Kconfig.shield**: This file defines the shield's config flag (CONFIG_SHIELD_X).
-Applications use this flag to trigger the shield configuration on top of the board configuration, enabling each shield component or sensor driver.

-* **Kconfig.defconfig**: This file provides conditional configuration of specific driver default configurations, offering flexibility for broad board support.

 * **<shield>.overlay**: This file provides a shield description in device tree format that is merged with the board's device tree information before